yangdanny97/chocopy-python-compiler/README.md

 - stdlib: print, len, and assert
 - globals

-Unsupported/TODO:
+### WASM Backend - Unsupported Features:
 - class/object
 - nonlocal (partial)
-- stdlib: input
+- stdlib: input (node.js does not have synchronous I/O out of the box so this is difficult)

-Memory format:
+### WASM Backend - Memory Format, Safety, and Management:

 - strings (utf-8) - first 4 bytes for length, followed by 1 byte for each character
 - lists - first 4 bytes for length, followed by 8 bytes for each element
 - ints - i64
-- pointers (objects, strings, lists) - i32
+- pointers (objects, strings, lists) - i32, where `None` is 0
-- None - 0 (i32)

-Strings and lists are stored in the heap, aligned to 8 bytes.
-Note that memory does not get freed/garbage collected, so memory will run out for long-running programs.
-This is especially a problem with string iteration and string/list concatenation, since indexing a string in Chocopy requires a new string to be allocated.
+Strings, lists, objects, and refs holding nonlocals are stored in the heap, aligned to 8 bytes.
+Right now, memory does not get freed/garbage collected once it is allocated.
 To provide memory safety, string/list indexing have bounds checking and list operations have a null-check, which crashes the program with a generic "unreachable" instruction.

 ## FAQ